keptn-sandbox/k6-service/docs/k6-jes-example/README.md

-# K6 - Job Executor Service Demo
+# Performance Testing in Keptn using K6 [Part - 1]

 This tutorial will use Job Executor Service to execute K6 performance testing in a Keptn project.
 We'll start with running a K6 script and how the logs look.
 And then we'll modify the K6 script to see the behaviour when it fails.